 It is found in Psalms 139:23 NIV.
 “Search me, God, and know my heart; test me and know my anxious thoughts.”

-Sub-conscious thoughts can trouble us just like our conscious ones!
+Sub-conscious thoughts, bitterness we don’t even see, attitudes that seem normal to us can trouble us just like our conscious ones!
 So how do we know what’s going on deep in our minds?

-The truth is; what we believe must be filtered through the filter of God’s Word.
+The truth is; what we believe must be filtered through the filter of Truth-God’s Word.

 Proverbs 21:2 “A person may think their own ways are right, but the Lord weighs the heart.”